rowanmoul/ArchSecureDualBoot/README.md

 The output of `tpm2_unseal` is printed to STDOUT by default, and we pipe this directly into cryptsetup, where we use the `--test-passphrase` option of the `open` action to check the passphrase without doing anything else.
 This test will simply return 0 (success) if the passphrase is good, so we echo some feedback if this is the case so we know it worked.

 Hopefully this test went well for you.
 If not, you'll have to double check the documentation, re-read above, and troubleshoot.
 If you need to re-do the steps in this section you should probably use `tpm2_evictcontrol` to delete the objects we persisted to the TMP the first time around so you don't have stray objects stored.
+Before you go that far back though, try re-doing some or all of the test procedure above.

 # Securing the boot process